-John A. Gupton College is interested in the mental and physical well-being of each student.
-The administration of the College will confer individually with both campus-based and online students and make referrals as needed.
+John A. Gupton College values the mental and physical well-being of each student.
+The administration of the College will consult individually with on campus and on-line students and make referrals as needed.
 Quality providers of services are identified and appointments are arranged by the student.